ABI-Software/scaffoldmaker/docs/scaffolds/stomach.rst

 * circular-longitudinal muscle interface of pyloric canal along the greater/lesser curvature
 * limiting ridge on circular-longitudinal muscle interface/luminal surface/serosa (only in mouse, rat or if *Limiting ridge* is checked)

-Several fiducial marker points are defined on the lung scaffold, of which the followings are potentially usable when
+Several fiducial marker points are defined on the stomach scaffold, of which the followings are potentially usable when
 digitizing:

 * body-antrum junction along the greater curvature on circular-longitudinal muscle interface/luminal surface/serosa